shoro/RPi_OLED_FanControl/README.md

 Replace your_script.py with the name of the Python script you want to run.

+3. Make the script executable:
 ```
 chmod +x ~/start_app.sh
 ```
+4. Use crontab to Run the Script at Boot
 ```
 crontab -e
 ```

-Add a new line at the end of the file:
+5. Add a new line at the end of the file:
 ```
 @reboot /home/'user'/start_app.sh
 ```